-Attracting and retaining a new executive officer and other key personnel is an essential element of our future success.
+Attracting and retaining key personnel is an essential element of our future success.

-Our future success depends to a significant extent upon our ability to attract a new chief executive officer and other executive talent, as well as the continued service of our existing executive officers and other key management and technical personnel.
+Our future success depends to a significant extent upon the continued service of our executive officers and other key management and technical personnel and on our ability to continue to attract, retain and motivate executive and other key employees.
 Experienced management and technical, marketing and support personnel in the defense and aerospace industries are in demand and competition for their talents is intense.
-Our failure to attract a new chief executive officer and other executive talent, or retain our existing executive officers and key personnel, could have a material adverse effect on our business, financial condition and results of operations.
+The loss of the services of one or more of our key employees or our failure to attract, retain and motivate qualified personnel could have a material adverse effect on our business, financial condition and results of operations.